vsbron/course-nextJs2024-the-wild-oasis/README.md

-# The Wild Oasis client-side web app
+# The Wild Oasis [Client]

-Client-side web app for The Wild Oasis project which allows to choose a cabin and book it for a period of stay.
-The app data is synchronized with The Wild Oasis internal SPA for managing guests, cabins and bookings.
+**The Wild Oasis [Client]** is a client-side web app for The Wild Oasis project that allows users to choose a cabin and book it for a period of stay.
+The app data is synchronized with The Wild Oasis internal SPA for managing guests, cabins, and bookings.

 ## Features

 ### General

-- Index page that simply displays the main title and some navigation buttons;
+- **Index Page:** Displays the main title and navigation buttons.
-- Cabins page that lists the available cabins with the option of filtering them;
+- **Cabins Page:** Lists available cabins with filtering options.
-- Cabin page contains some basic info about the cabin as well as the option to reserve it for a stay;
+- **Cabin Page:** Provides basic information about the cabin and an option to reserve it.
-- Reservation is done by selecting available dates and selecting the number of guests;
+- **Reservation Process:** Users can select available dates and the number of guests.
-- About us page with the more info on the service and company;
+- **About Us Page:** Offers more information on the service and the company.

 ### Account

-- Entering the Guest Area area requires authorization with Google Account;
+- **Authorization Required:** Entering the Guest Area requires a Google Account.
-- Guest area main page lists welcome message and additional side navigation;
+- **Guest Area Main Page:** Displays a welcome message and additional side navigation.
-- Reservations page shows all reservations made by the user, past and upcoming;
+- **Reservations Page:** Shows all user reservations, including past and upcoming.
-- Upcoming reservations can be deleted or edited out;
+- **Reservation Management:** Upcoming reservations can be deleted or edited.
-- When editing a reservation guest can update the amount of guests and add additional comment for the reservation;
+- **Editing Reservations:** Users can update guest counts and add comments.
-- Guest profile page allows guest to update some of his data in the app;
+- **Guest Profile Page:** Allows users to update their personal data.

 ## Details

-- Built using React, NEXT.js and TypeScript;
+- **Technology Stack:** Built using **React**, **NEXT.js**, and **TypeScript**.
-- Styles are handled with Tailwind CSS;
+- **Styling:** Handled with **Tailwind CSS** for responsive design.
-- Cabins page includes a filter that works by passing the state from Client to Server component using URL and Search params;
+- **Cabins Filtering:** Works by passing state from the Client to the Server component using URL and Search params.
-- Dynamic Routes (with generated static params) are used for individual cabin pages;
+- **Dynamic Routes:** Utilizes generated static params for individual cabin pages.
-- Account route is protected by Auth.js library, it can be accessed only after logging in with Google Account;
+- **Account Protection:** The account route is secured by the **Auth.js** library, accessible only after logging in with a Google Account.
-- After logging in, if it's a new user - it gets added to the Database.
-Session gets the guestId number for further use;
+- **New User Addition:** After logging in, new users are added to the database.
+The session gets the guestId for further use.
-- Log in and Sign Out are both handled by Auth.js and server actions;
+- **Authentication Management:** Log in and Sign Out are handled by **Auth.js** and server actions.
-- When making/updating a reservation or user details, forms send the data to the database using Server Actions;
+- **Data Submission:** When making or updating a reservation or user details, forms send data to the database using Server Actions.
-- Forms status are displayed using useFormStatus and useTransition hooks;
+- **Form Handling:** Form status is displayed using **useFormStatus** and **useTransition** hooks.
-- Uses Image component for images optimizations;
+- **Image Optimization:** Utilizes the **Image** component for optimized images.
-- Responsive design supporting mobile devices with a width of at least 360px;
+- **Responsive Design:** Supports mobile devices with a minimum width of 360px.

 ## Live version